Experience

 Psychotherapy is my life’s work.
 I'm also an artist and a writer.
 As a therapist, I’m fairly active; you won't be talking to a “blank screen.”
 Your pain, and the questions you face, are my focus in every session.
 My specialty areas include men's issues, life transitions, relationships, depression, anxiety, creativity, and stuckness, and the psychological issues that arise in relation to personal development.

 From that background in English I also bring to therapy a working knowledge of many great texts that still illuminate our lives.
-Dante, for example, describes two kind of pain: in Inferno, there is a fire that hurts but does not instruct, whereas in Purgatory, suffering teaches people how to move forward and up the mountain of experience.
+Dante, for example, describes two kinds of pain: in Inferno, there is a fire that hurts but does not instruct, whereas in Purgatory, suffering teaches people how to move forward and up the mountain of experience.
 Centuries later, Freud’s great paper “Mourning and Melancholia” made a very similar comparison, but on different grounds.
 For me, literature and psychoanalysis deepen each other.

 You and I will work as a team to find the source of what holds you back and weighs you down.
 I will give you skilled, gentle guidance as you change, while providing the support you need as you begin to feel better about yourself and your life.
 Contact me today for a free consultation, at 917-873-0292.